CatalaLang/catala-book/src/2-3-list-modular.md

     # Don't forget to cap the deduction!
     if deduction > tax then $0 else tax - deduction
 ```

+TODO: here cut and end the section.
+Start the following on a new section.
+Give
+better title to both sections.

 However, doing so merges together the specifications of article 7 and article 8,
 which goes against the spirit of Catala to split the code in the same structure